History, tourist information, and nearby accommodation

-Another 19th century survivor is the Connaught Gardens, begun in 1820 and later named in honour of Queen Victoria's third son, the Duke of Connaught.
-The Duke himself officially opened the gardens in 1934, over a century after the were begun.
+Another 19th-century survivor is the Connaught Gardens, begun in 1820 and later named in honour of Queen Victoria's third son, the Duke of Connaught.
+The Duke himself officially opened the gardens in 1934, over a century after they were begun.

 On Salcombe Hill is the Norman Lockyer Observatory and Planetarium, built in 1912, and now serving as a free science centre.